stephaneamans/app-home_automation/02-module_satellite/01-documentation/module.md

 ## 2.2 - Hardware architecture

+### Main module

-The hardware architecture is shown in the figure 2.2, declination of the module principle described in the section one
+The hardware architecture is shown in the figure 2.2, declination of the module principle described in the section one.

+The module is composed of two boards.
+The module board with the RF tranceiver, the MCU, some input interfaces the power supply and so on as shown in the figure below.
+The extension board provide additional optional functionalities like, relay contact, light sensor, humidity sensor and so on.

 ![Module global diagram overview](module_hardware_architecture.drawio.svg)

-### NRF24L01 RF tranceiver function
+#### NRF24L01 RF tranceiver function

 This RF tranceiver is a 2.4 GHz multichannel transmit and receive module.
 It can be found as a SOM (system on module) with an external antenna or a PCB printed antenna.